oracle/weblogic-logging-exporter/README.md

     </startup-class>
     ```

-1. Add `weblogic-logging-exporter.jar` and `snakeyaml-1.23.jar` to your classpath.
+1. Add `weblogic-logging-exporter-1.0.0.jar` and `snakeyaml-1.23.jar` to your classpath.

    This project requires `snakeyaml` to parse the YAML configuration file.
 If you built the project locally,
    you can find this JAR file in your local maven repository at `~/.m2/repository/org/yaml/snakeyaml/1.23/snakeyaml-1.23.jar`.